-- 4. An "administrative reassignment" as defined in paragraph A.2 of this Article shall be made in the following order: - a.
-Possession of the appropriate credential(s), and in compliance with applicable state and federal laws including, but not limited to, English Learners certification where
+- a.
+The unit member submits a transfer request form to HRS; and - b.
+The unit member possess the appropriate credential(s), and the transfer is in compliance with applicable state and federal laws including, but not limited to, English Learners certification where required